 - Include foods containing iodine in your diet on a daily basis (Figure 6 and Table 4). - Use iodised salt.
 The labelling of the salt product will tell you, if it is iodised. - Choose products in which iodised salt is used.
 If iodised salt is used in the product (e.g. bread), it is indicated in the list of ingredients in the product labelling. - Always choose low-salt products. - When eating outside the home, ask the caterers if they use iodised salt in cooking this will also encourage them to start using an iodised product. - If you are a vegan or cannot use milk (e.g. a no-milk diet), use a food supplement that contains iodine.
-Follow the instructions provided for the use of the product and do not exceed the recommended daily intake of iodine (Table 3a). - Note!
-Soy and grain based drinks do not contain iodine. - Always check the iodine content of seaweed products or products containing seaweed.
+Follow the instructions provided for the use of the product and do not exceed the recommended daily intake of iodine (Table 3a). - If you mainly use plant based beverages you should ensure that the product has been supplemented with iodine.
+Use an iodine additive if needed. - Always check the iodine content of seaweed products or products containing seaweed.
 Follow instructions for use and dosage. - Avoid seaweed products with unknown iodine content.
 Excessive iodine intake has adverse effects.